Ardagh forced to repay VNA acquisition bonds

 The company had hoped to reach a deal with the US Federal Trade Commission (FTC) by January 13 in order to avoid the redemption at a price of 101.
 It will now likely have to issue new debt to wrap up the financing that could be more costly.

-Ardagh and Saint-Gobain have extended the final closing date under the share purchase agreement by just over four months to April 30 2014 from January 13.
-Ardagh has also arranged committed replacement bridge financing, which it expects to refinance in the capital markets at some point.

-Ardagh raised the bonds to finance the acquisition of bottle maker VNA from St. Gobain, but the US regulator has thus far refused to approve the transaction due to anti-trust concerns.
+Ardagh raised the bonds to finance the acquisition of bottle maker VNA from St. Gobain, but the US regulator has thus far refused to approve the transaction on antitrust concerns.

 "These proposals involve Ardagh divesting six former Anchor Glass plants together with the former Anchor headquarters and infrastructure at Tampa, Florida," Ardagh said in a statement.